nie-ine/e-editiones/about.markdown

 The development part of the NIE-INE project is in the [GitHub project](https://github.com/nie-ine).
 There are also the repositories unrelated to SWT.

 After 2020 the website will be maintained and the ontologies on GitHub will be developed further.

+Hans Cools
+e-editiones.ch
+NIE-INE